-The Conveyancing Association Protocol For England and Wales Third Edition
+The Conveyancing Association Protocol For England and Wales

+Fifth Edition

-The Conveyancing Association (CA) endorses the principles that underpin this protocol but recognises that each transaction must be judged on its own merits.
-In some cases established working practices, system limitations and the instructions of a client or lender may prevent the adoption of the protocol in full.
-Within these acknowledged limitations the CA commends the adoption of the protocol to its members as an opportunity to improve client satisfaction and shorten transaction times.
+The Conveyancing Association (CA) endorses the principles that underpin this protocol but recognises each transaction must be judged on its own merits.
+In some cases, established working practices, system limitations and the instructions of a client or lender may prevent the adoption of the protocol in full.
+Within these acknowledged limitations the CA commends the adoption of the protocol to its members as an opportunity to improve client satisfaction, reduce enquiries and administration.